carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 --------------------------------------------

-This Fuzzer might be a good choice for testing libraries that have relatively small inputs, each input takes < 1ms to run, and the library code is not expected to crash on invalid inputs.
+This Fuzzer might be a good choice for testing libraries that have relatively small inputs, each input takes < 10ms to run, and the library code is not expected to crash on invalid inputs.
-Examples: regular expression matchers, text or binary format parsers.
+Examples: regular expression matchers, text or binary format parsers, compression, network, crypto.

 Trophies
 ========